royalapplications/docs/src/products/royalts/reference/options.md

 The **Logging** page allows you to configure how Royal TS keeps records of user activity, error and debug information.

+> [!Note]
+> Plugin diagnostic files are configured separately in [Microsoft RDP Diagnostics](connections/rdp.md#diagnostics) and [FreeRDP Diagnostics](connections/freerdp.md#diagnostics).
+Application-wide **Trace** logging implicitly enables MsRdpEx logging for Microsoft RDP, even when its plugin checkbox is off.
+It does **not** enable FreeRDP diagnostic-file capture.

 ### General

 #### Log Level: